 61 Main Street, Centerbrook CT | Art Classes and Workshops for All Levels.

-Participants are given a cleaned gourd bowl 5”-7” inches in diameter.
-Using a heat controlled wood - burner they stencil maple leaves onto the bowl.
-Students are then taught how to blend the metallic ink dye colors together to create the beautiful shimmering look of the leaves.
-To complete the gourd instructor will demonstrate how to decoupage the center of the bowl with maple leaf tissue supplying the Mod Pod and tissue for this step which can be done at home.
-This bowl can be used for dried flowers, candy or just as a beautiful center piece.
-No tools are required from participants.
-Instructor supplies all equipment and dyes necessary to complete the final project.
-Photo illustrates what participants will make but there will be no cutouts on the top.
+Participants use a cleaned gourd bowl 5”-7” inches in diameter.
+Learn to use a heat controlled wood burner to stencil maple leaves onto the bowl with metallic ink dyes.
+Participants gain an understanding of how to blend the colors together to create the beautiful shimmering look of the leaves.
+Although the bowl will be painted black inside for this workshop, the instructor will also demonstrate process of decoupage for the inside of the bowl in case anyone would like to do it at home.
+This bowl can be used for dried flowers, candy or just a beautiful center piece for the fall.
+No tools are required from the students, instructor supplies all equipment and dyes necessary to complete the project.

 The gourd has a smooth buttery skin with varying shapes and it is like working on wood and canvas at the same time.
 But, instead of being a flat canvas, the gourd is a 3-dimensional art form that can be carved, wood-burned, and painted.
 The paints that Ceil uses are transparent so you can see the mottled skin of the gourd.
 “You don’t want to cover up the skin of the gourd because it’s part of the beauty of that gourd,” says Ceil.